Qix-/color/README.md

 # color
-`color` is a library for color conversion and manipulation with support for CSS color strings.
+`color` is a JavaScript library for color conversion and manipulation with support for CSS color strings.

 ```javascript
 var color = Color("#7743CE");